Academic Honor Code Policy

 Students determined as “high risk” for tuberculosis as defined by Kansas Department of Health and Environment (KDHE) guidelines will be required to complete a TB evaluation, which may include TB testing.
 If determined to be necessary, TB testing results are required prior to the start of the semester.
 Any student who is not in compliance will not be eligible to attend classes, enroll for a subsequent semester or term, or obtain an official academic transcript or diploma until requirements have been met.

-Further, any Friends University student who has participated in international travel for greater than 90 days as part of an official university program will be required to undergo a further TB evaluation, which may include TB testing.
-If the test is positive, a chest x-ray will be required at the expense of the student.
+Further, any Friends University student who has participated in international travel for greater than 90 days as part of an official university program may be required to undergo a further TB evaluation, which may include TB testing.
+If the test is positive, a chest X-ray will be required at the expense of the student.
 Testing should be done 6-12 weeks after the student’s return.

 Disease Reporting Requirement